 You may notice the words “addiction” and “physical dependence” used interchangeably.
-And while they are closely related, they are not, in fact, the same thing.
+While they are closely related, they are not the same thing.

 Addiction occurs when you’re unable to stop drinking or using a drug and results in problems with work, friendships, school, or family.
 But it doesn’t necessarily always involve developing physical dependence.

 There are several examples of drugs that can create dependence, but not an addiction.
 Drugs in the corticosteroid family, for instance, used to control inflammation, have been shown to produce withdrawal symptoms without triggering the problems of a substance-use disorder.
 Certain antidepressants such as Paxil also show the same properties.

 The distinction between addiction and physical dependence has been noted over the past decade.
 Addiction was redefined to focus on factors such as compulsive use, continuing to abuse substances even when problems occur, and ordering your life around a drug or drink of alcohol.

 Addressing Physical Dependence

-Treatment usually starts with an intake assessment, where doctors will learn more about you, your background and family history, and your patterns of substance abuse.
-It’s important to be open and honest during this session to help shape the rest of the treatment.
+Treatment usually starts with an intake assessment, where doctors will learn more about your background, family history, and patterns of substance abuse.
+It’s crucial to be open and honest during this session to help shape the rest of the treatment.

 Following the intake, clinicians will develop a comprehensive, multi-step treatment plan.
-Amatus Recovery Centers has the resources to provide care across the treatment continuum.
+Amatus Recovery Centers have the resources to provide care across the treatment continuum.
 Initially, you will likely experience a period of detox, where the drugs or alcohol are flushed from your system.
 During drug and alcohol detox, physicians will manage withdrawal symptoms to keep you safe and as comfortable as possible.

 Then you will go through a period of counseling on both an individual and group basis.
 Counseling and therapy are designed to unlock some of the mysteries of your behavior to help you build the skills you need to move forward.

 The final stage of addressing physical dependence is aftercare.
-Relapse rates among addicts are sadly very high.
-Aftercare delivers the resources you need to reduce the risk of backsliding.
+Sadly, relapse rates among addicts are very high.
+Aftercare delivers the resources you need to reduce the risk of backsliding into addiction.